sagaban/react-native-practical-guide-code/README.md

 ## Get it running

-(**NOTE**: I only have configured and ran it for Andrid.
+(**NOTE**: I only have configured and ran it for Android.
 Extra configuration may be required to run it over iOS)

 Cloning this repo and running the following commands should do the trick.